draggsconnor/BlipKit/manual/instruments.md

 ## Setting Envelopes

 An envelope is simply an arrays of integers (*steps*) whose value ranges depend on the envelope type.
-The phase lengths are defined by the start and length of the *sustain phase*.
+The phase offsets are defined by the start and length of the *sustain phase*.

 {% highlight c %}
 BKInt volume [12] = {